nam8/sigla-lookup/README.md

 GitHub automatically provides a citation format via the **“Cite this repository”** button.

----

-## License

 This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-Reuse, modification, and redistribution are permitted with attribution.
+Reuse, modification, and redistribution are permitted with attribution, which should include:

----

-## Attribution

-Proper attribution should include:

 - Author name: **Nina Maksimova**
 - Project title: **Text Critical Apparatus Sigla Lookup**